XAU

 Platinum in the Indian Market

-• Import duty: approximately 12.5% on platinum imports
+Import duty: Approximately 12.5% on platinum imports

-• Platinum Guild International actively promotes platinum jewelry in India
+PGI marketing: Platinum Guild International actively promotes platinum jewelry in India

-• India is a net importer of platinum, primarily for jewelry
+Net importer: India imports virtually all of its platinum, primarily for jewelry

-• MCX previously offered platinum futures (less liquid than gold/silver)
+MCX trading: MCX previously offered platinum futures (less liquid than gold/silver)

 Buy Platinum Online